ShanshanChen-Biostat/shanshanchen-biostat.github.io/Actigraphy.md

 ## Circadian Rhythm and Sleep-Wake Cycle Detection

 We propose an unsupervised algorithm – CircaCP -- to detect sleep-wake cycles from minute-by-minute actigraphy data.
-It first uses a robust cosinor model to estimate circadian rhythm, then searches for a single change point (CP) within each cycle using a parameter CP detection method.
+It first uses a robust cosinor model to estimate circadian rhythm, then searches for a single change point (CP) within each cycle using a [statistical change point detection](https://en.wikipedia.org/wiki/Change_detection) method.
 We used CircaCP to estimate sleep/wake onset times (S/WOTs) from 2125 individuals' data in the [MESA Sleep study](https://sleepdata.org/datasets/mesa), and compared the estimated S/WOTs against self-reported S/WOT events markers.
 Here are some examples of sleep-wake cycles detected by our CircaCP algorithm:

 <img align="center" src="img/Results.png" alt="CircaCP_demo" width = "900" height = "800">